 When it comes to the giant water bug, their nests will be in the vegetation along the edge of a water feature.

-It might be difficult to spot an unguarded nest, but there will be a male water bug protecting the nest in most cases, so you can simply look for the water bug to find the eggs.
+It might be difficult to spot an unguarded nest, but there will be a male waterbug protecting the nest in most cases.
+Thus you can simply look for the adult to find the eggs.

-Once you find a water bug and its nest, use a natural treatment to kill them since it’s close to the water.
+Once you find the nest, use a natural treatment to kill them since it’s close to the water.
 Try sprinkling baking soda or diatomaceous earth over the nest area.
-The DT will kill the adult and emerging nymphs, while baking soda will draw the water out and dehydrate the adult and eggs.
+The DT will kill the adult and emerging nymphs.
+Meanwhile, baking soda will draw the water out, dehydrating the adult and eggs.